Intrenion/Milcraft/doctrine/on-war.md

 War in theory tends toward extremes that politics and limited resources often prevent.

 **Action**
-Base the plan on the actual aims, strength, and commitment of both sides.
+Base the plan on the actual aims, strengths, and commitment of both sides.

 **Outcome**
 The effort matches the war that will truly be fought.